-You should be aware that some facial plastic surgeons and plastic surgeons will not perform a facelift on patients who smoke, as their wound healing and recovery is inhibited by smoking.
+Some facial plastic surgeons and plastic surgeons will not perform a facelift on patients who smoke, as their wound healing and recovery is inhibited by smoking.
 If you are a smoker, it’s ideal to stop at least 8 weeks before surgery.

 Eat a Healthy Diet.
 Good nutrition supports healing, so it’s better to start now and build up what your body needs, like vitamins for recovery.
-In addition to plenty of fruits, vegetables, and unsaturated fats, two of the most important healing elements you need are calories and protein.
+In addition to plenty of fruits, vegetables, and unsaturated fats, two of the most important healing elements you need are calories and protein.†

 Extra protein is needed to build new tissue and blood vessels, repair injured tissue and increase production of cells that repair the wound.
 An estimated daily protein requirement (in grams) after surgery is your weight in kilograms (weight divided by 2.2) multiplied by 1.2.

 For example, a 150-pound woman would need about 82 grams of protein daily to support wound healing.

 Lean meats like wild salmon, turkey breast, chicken breast, or filet mignon are good choices, as well as eggs, beans, and legumes.